antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 If you're like me and you cannot stand writing CSS without SASS and you want to enable it for your eleventy site, this is the right place for you.

-Coming from the React world I immediately thought of **gulp** when I decided to include sass in my project, so I jumped at the possibility of using **gulp tasks** to compile scss and add vendor prefixes automatically (I hate them and I google _<a href="http://shouldiprefix.com/" rel="noreferrer" target="_blank" aria-label="What CSS to prefix?">What CSS to prefix?</a>_ almost every day).
+Coming from the React world I immediately thought of **gulp** when I decided to include sass in my project, so I jumped at the possibility of using **gulp tasks** to compile scss and add vendor prefixes automatically (I hate them and I google [What CSS to prefix?](http://shouldiprefix.com/){rel="noopener noreferrer" target="\_blank"} almost every day).

 Since we're writing gulp tasks I thought a minified CSS would also be a good idea.
 So, if you're interested in how I did it, let's begin 💪🏻